apocaliss92/scrypted-advanced-notifier/README.md

 - Set a `Decibel threshold` for the audio level to alert
 - Set `Duration in seconds` if the audio should last at least these seconds to trigger a notification.
 Leave blank to notify right away

-## Homeassistant
-It's possbile to configure an homeassistant connection (or utilize the one configured in the `Homeassistant` plugin) to fetch configured entity IDs which are identified by one of the `Entity regex patterns`, these can be then assigned to a camera or sensor to add metadata used to render the notification.

 ## Stored images
 The plugin will store on filesystem, if configured, images for every basic detection and rule.
 Set the following configurations on the plugin page under the Storage tab
  - `Storage path`: If set, the images used to populate MQTT topic will be also stored on the drive path
  - `Images name`: The name pattern to use to generate image files.
 The placeholders ${name} and ${timestamp} will be available.
 Using only ${name} will ensure the image to be overriden on every detection instead of saving one additional copy

+## Additional camera settings
+- `Minimum snapshot acquisition delay`, minimum seconds to wait until a new snapshot can be taken from a camera, keep it around 5 seconds for cameras with weak hardware
+- `Off motion duration`, amount of seconds to consider motion as ended for rules/detections affecting the camera.
+It will override the motion off events
+- `Snapshot from Decoder`, take snapshots from the camera decoded stream, use it only if you have many timeout errors and cannot rely on updated images on MQTT, this is CPU intensive
+- Set `Minimum notification delay` to debounce further notifications
+- Set `Minimum MQTT publish delay` to debounce the image update on MQTT for this basic detections

+## Homeassistant
+It's possbile to configure an homeassistant connection (or utilize the one configured in the `Homeassistant` plugin) to fetch configured entity IDs which are identified by one of the `Entity regex patterns`.
+The entities fetched will be available as selection on each camera/sensor to alias them with an homeassistant entity.
+This helps the `OnActive` rules to send entityIds instead of Scrypted identifiers.